-Prerequisites: ENG E101, BIO E105 with a grade of C or higher.
-Recommended: CHE E111
+Prerequisite: ENG E101 with a grade of "C" or higher and BIO E211

 A continuation of Anatomy and Physiology II.
 Lecture and laboratory will stress the structure and functional aspects of the endocrine, blood, cardiovascular, lymphatic/immune, respiratory, digestive, urinary, and reproductive systems.
 Metabolism, fluid and electrolyte balance, and development and inheritance are also included.
 Lab deals with histological and detailed anatomical evaluation of body systems indicated above.
-3 hours lecture and 3 hours laboratory.